 Chemicals and hydrocarbons will be transported and stored on-site in accordance with the NSW Work Health and Safety Act 2011 and Work Health and Safety (Mines and Petroleum Sites) Act 2013.
-Additionally, MACH Energy will register all chemicals used on site within a central database.
-The central database will contain all information in the SDS and a full inventory of chemicals held on-site.
-The information will be accessible at any computer terminal within the operation and will provide guidance on storage, use and disposal.

 On-site controls will include storage within properly sealed containers and controlled areas, bunded for medium to long-term storage requirements.
 These storage and waste receival areas will be isolated from clean water catchments to minimise the risk of land or water pollution should an unplanned spill occur.